freedev/node-playwright-chrome/README.md

-# Simple Node Playwrite with Express Server
+# Simple Node Playwright with Express Server

-An easy way to get started with Playwrite with Node.js.
+An easy way to get started with Playwright with Node.js.

 ## Features